 Cassie Condrey, "Because You're Mine"

 Sharon Solwitz, "A Small, Bright Room"

 Joshua Armstrong, "Ligne de Fuite"

 Chelsea Hogue, "Deeply, There, Thank You, Finally"

 Dan Mancilla, "The Last Good Act of Folquet the Man"

 Mark Wisniewski, "Pets"

-THANK YOU!
 Thank you to everyone involved with the STILL LOST IN THE COSMOS: Walker Percy and the 21st Century Conference.
 The Conference was a huge success.
-We hope to see you at the next Walker Percy Center Conference in Fall 2015.
+We hope to see you at the next Walker Percy Center Conference in October 2015.
+We will be announcing it and posting a Call for Papers soon!
 Click here to view the STILL LOST Conference keynote address.

 Photos of Walker Percy courtesy of Rhoda K. Faust